mysql-monitoring

 telegraf --config telegraf.conf

-If no errors can be seen in the output of the above command, you can restart the telegraf service and it will run in the background on your machine and telegraf will forward roughly 450 mysql performance metrics.
+If no errors can be seen in the output of the above command, you can restart the Telegraf service, and it will run in the background on your machine, and Telegraf will forward roughly 450 MySQL performance metrics.

-NOTE: if you need to filter out certain patterns to reduce the number of metrics being forwarded, you can do so with the 'field drop' option in Telegraf by adding a similar line to your config: fielddrop = ["innodb_*"]
+NOTE: if you need to filter out specific patterns to reduce the number of metrics being forwarded, you can do so with the 'field drop' option in Telegraf by adding a similar line to your config: fielddrop = ["innodb_*"]

 The metrics will include statistics into query execution times/throughput/cache utilization, active/aborted connections, InnoDB storage/buffer pool usage/transactions/locks, replication lag/delay, db commands, and many more!